 What if my employer isn’t complying with the law?

 If the law applies to you and your employer refuses to comply with it, you can contact the Department of Labor at 866-487-9243.
-More information is available here.

 State pumping at work laws

 The pumping at work laws in your state may offer protection in addition to the federal law.
-Again, if you’re covered by both state and federal law, your employer must meet the provisions of both laws.
+Again, if you’re covered by both state and federal law, your employer must meet the requirements of both laws.

 To find the law in your state, go to the website for the breastfeeding coalition of your state.
 Most coalitions have all of the state’s breastfeeding laws listed for you to review.